 What is dropshipping?

 Dropshipping, as the name suggests, is a form of ecommerce where you drop a customer order to a supplier, and they ship it to your customer.
-You don't maintain stock or handle shipping.
+You don't maintain inventory or handle shipping.
 You focus on managing your online store, marketing, supplier and customer relations.

 Dropshipping's allure is its low barrier to entry and reduced operational costs.
 It’s a popular choice for small businesses and individuals looking for a side hustle, as well as newcomers to online selling.
 It sounds fantastic, and is, but like everything there are pros and cons (not to mention actual cons).